The big switch

 Storage that flows like water or electricity, and a big on/off switch to control it all, is an appealing notion.
 But the idea of utility storage isn't all that analogous to the public utilities we're familiar with.
 Water and electricity flow into and out of our homes and offices as needed, but that's where the similarities end.
 You have little control over those utilities--you can start and stop them, and draw a little or a lot off the grid.

 Unfortunately, storage isn't that easy.
 Tapping into more or less capacity is fine, and can help some shops stabilize storage costs over the long haul, but most companies need more than just a volume control.
-The type and quality of
+The type and quality of the storage is also likely to be a factor, including its performance and reliability.

 Even the term "utility" needs some qualification.
 There are two types of utility storage: internal utilities that mete out already installed capacity, and external services that more closely resemble the public utility model.
 On the service side, perhaps the most successful utility-oriented vendors are those that provide offsite backup storage and related services.
 Sun Microsystems touts its Sun Grid, which offers pay-as-you-go computing at a fixed rate of $1 per CPU hour, which includes 10GB of what Sun calls "high-performance storage."